 A person can only be a proxy for:

-- close relatives (close relatives are the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the applicant)
+- close relatives (husband, wife, civil partner, parent, grandparent, brother, sister child or grandchild)

 - up to two other people

 The person appointed as proxy must be eligible to vote.

 You will need to provide your date of birth and signature on the application form.
 This is needed to prevent fraud.
 If you are unable to sign this form, please contact the Electoral Services team.

 You can email your completed form to email@example.com, attaching a photo or scanned copy of the completed form.

 Alternatively, you can:

 - send it by fax on 01344 353246

 The legal deadline for applications to be received by that office is 5pm, 6 working days before election day.

 Emergency proxy application during an election